 An acceptable dissertation is a requirement for the completion of the doctoral program.
 The dissertation must embody the results of an extended research effort which is an original contribution.
 It should reflect the candidate's ability to conduct independent research and interpret in a logical manner the facts and phenomena revealed by the research.
-Each candidate must publicly defend the dissertation before an examining committee appointed by the division chair and approved by the Dean of the College of Education and Human Sciences.
+Each candidate must publicly defend the dissertation before a committee and approved by the Dean of the College of Education and Human Sciences.

-Detailed instruction concerning style, number of copies, fees and other matters relating to the dissertation, is available in the Office of the Coordinator of Doctoral Studies.
+Detailed instruction concerning style, number of copies, fees and other matters relating to the dissertation, is available from the Coordinator of Doctoral Studies.